alexanderbird/generator-cms-less/README.md

 ### Read More about the Ajax Website Approach
 * [Someone's helpful blog post](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/) describing an AJAX approach to simple websites, with lots of discussion about pros, cons, and alternatives

+## Contributing

+1. During development: `npm run watch` will output the build JavaScript to [src/build](src/build).
+This is version controlled so you can easily see how changes in the TypeScript have affected the built JavaScript... because who wants to diff a minified js file?
+2. Before commiting: `npm run build` to produce the minified version ready for distribution